suhvishalp/cg-java-1224/readme.md

             - an abstract class acts just as a superclass, representing all the common charactersticks
             - we cannot create object of abstract class

+            - when you want to provide a common base class /parent class for a group of child classes, and you dont want to instantiate the base class you can use abstract class,
+                - it provides features like code reusability, extensibility and polymorphism

                 abstract class Person {

                     //fields / datamembers